Things to Do in Sullivan’s Island: Sullivan’s Island and Shem Creek Day Trip

 In addition to some of the natural sights and sounds, you’ll also come across shrimp boats, great views of the Ravenel Bridge and Sullivan’s Island Lighthouse.

-One of the companies that offers kayak tours of the area is Charleston Kayak Tours.
+One of the companies that offers one of the best boat rides in the area is Charleston Kayak Tours.
 The company offers a two-hour and three-hour tour of Shem Creek and Crab Bank as well as a full-moon kayak paddle on Shem Creek.
 In addition to enjoying the creek’s natural habitat, you’ll also learn about the area’s commercial fishing history as well as some of the history behind the War of 1812, the American Revolution and the Civil War.

 If you’d rather explore Shem Creek from the safety of dry land, you’ll be able to do so via the network of boardwalks at Shem Creek Park.
 Wander through the wildlife sanctuary and get all the same great views you would from a vessel on the creek.
 You’ll find plenty of restaurants along the way should you become famished from your walk.